skoolkid/skoolkit/_sources/diy.txt

   $ sna2skool.py -c game-2.ctl game.z80 > game-2.skool

-This new skool file, `game-2.skool`, should contain your reorganised code and data blocks, and all the annotations you carefully added to `game.skool`.
+This new skool file, `game-2.skool`, will contain your reorganised code and data blocks, and all the annotations you carefully added to `game.skool`.

 Adding pokes, bugs and trivia